-Adapted from Growing Food in the Southwest Mountains: A guide to high-altitude, semi-arid home permaculture gardens, 4th edition:
+Adapted from Growing Food in the Southwest Mountains: A guide to high-altitude, semi-arid home permaculture gardens:

 During my recent barberry picking expeditions to make barberry jam I encountered more than just garden spiders and other insects.
 These are photos of three different snails I encountered last week.
 The first time I spent an hour picking barberries for making jam last week was after several hours of hard rains.
 The garden beds (and my neighbors’) were soaking wet.
 I live at 7,000 feet elevation.
 Our summers are wet (if we’re lucky), with cool night temperatures.
 You might not think that snails could survive here, but they do, sometimes in abundance.

 I saw several dozen snails, including a couple that ended up on my latex glove as I was picking berries.
 I wanted to take some pictures, so I had to run upstairs and around the house looking for where Dan had set down the camera with a snail on my gloved finger.
 I had not previously known it, but snails LOVE latex gloves.
 The snail was not afraid as I carried it inside.
 S/he (snails are both female and male) glided around my finger like it was an ice skating rink.
 I thought it was pretty cute.